 - yellow

-Also lists can be deeply nested, if they are not just lists of strings (array of strings) but of objects.
+Also lists can be deeply nested, if they are not just lists of strings (array of strings) but of objects (array of objects).

 characters: